Precision Prediction & Precision Medicine

 Earlier research in mice has shown that the administration of external GAD65 ensures that beta cells are less attacked by the immune system.
 A possible explanation for this is that exposure to GAD65 causes the immune system to “get used” to this protein – just like with a vaccine – so that the immune cells respond less strongly to beta cells and more functioning beta cells remain to produce insulin.
 In a Swedish study led by Johnny Ludvigsson, administration of “artificial” GAD65 (GAD65 + aluminum hydroxide: GAD-alum) also worked in children with T1D, but these results could not be reproduced by others.
 There appeared to be many factors that influence how GAD alum works, such as how long after diagnosis the treatment is started, gender, certain risk genes, infections, and even time of year.

 In order to find out for whom the GAD alum could work well, the DIAGNODE 1 and -2 studies were set up in 2018.
-The first results of the DIAGNODE-1 study in 12 patients show a positive course of the disease and also that GAD alum is well tolerated by patients after being injected directly into the lymph node in combination with treatment with vitamin D. The DIAGNODE-2 study, a randomized controlled trial, has started early 2019 and 80 patients are participating in this study.
-Diabeter is also participating in this study.
+The first results of the DIAGNODE-1 study in 12 patients show a positive course of the disease and also that GAD alum is well tolerated by patients after being injected directly into the lymph node in combination with treatment with vitamin D. The DIAGNODE-2 study, a randomized controlled trial, started early 2019, including 109 participants.
+Diabeter has also participated in this study.
+Results of this study have been published in July 2021.
+You can find the published results here.